lankm/stalloc/README.md

 - I'm not going to go crazy on the optimizations though.
 - c++ equivelent runs at about a 10% hit to performance

+Ok so ive come across something I 'like' and absolutely hate. stalloc_abomination turns all the void functions into #defines and gives a 15% boost to performance.
+For the sake of my sanity and the mercy of my comments, That file is being put in timeout.
+I shall think about whether it should live or die a quick death.